zwettemaan/IDTideChart/README.md

 (c) 2024 Kris Coppieters - Rorohiko Ltd.

-This sample ExtendScript for InDesign uses data from NOAA (National Oceanic and Atmospheric Administration) to render a live one-page 24-hour tide chart for a designated location on a coast of the USA.
+This sample ready-to-run ExtendScript for InDesign uses data from NOAA (National Oceanic and Atmospheric Administration) to render a live one-page 24-hour tide chart for a designated location on a coast of the USA.

-This script serves as a demo of _JSXGetURL_:
+This script serves as a demo of _JSXGetURL_.
+More info here:

     https://rorohiko.com/jsxgeturl